FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Results

 In this experiment, we evaluate our method for different $N_{\boldsymbol{\alpha}}$.
 We set $M = \{256, 128,64,32,16\}$ and derive the corresponding $N_{\boldsymbol{\alpha}} = \{113,57,29,15,7\}$ using \eqref{eq:n_alpha}, while keeping all other parameters the same as in Tab. \ref{tab:dfrft}.
 We apply the padding scheme from Sec. \ref{sec:padding} without a smoothening kernel.
 The results for $N_{\boldsymbol{\alpha}} = 113$ are the same as in Sec. \ref{sec:main_exp} and can be seen in Fig. \ref{fig:ecdf_angles}.
-As expected, the performance of the oracles is steadily worsening with decreasing $N_{\boldsymbol{\alpha}}$; however, when a CFAR-detector is used for interference classification, performance remains roughly constant for $N_{\boldsymbol{\alpha}} = \{113,57,29\}$.
+As expected, the performance of the oracles is steadily worsening with decreasing $N_{\boldsymbol{\alpha}}$; however, when a CFAR-detector is used for interference detection, performance remains roughly constant for $N_{\boldsymbol{\alpha}} = \{113,57,29\}$.
 Therefore, for $N = 896$, $M$ can be reduced from $896$ to $64$ while only marginally reducing performance.
 This corresponds to a reduction of the number of operations for the FFTs in \eqref{eq:emdfrft} from roughly $7.87 \cdot 10^6$ for the MDFrFT \cite{vargas2005multiangle} to $3.44 \cdot 10^5$ for the EMDFrFT, i.e., by a factor of approximately $23$.
-For $N_{\boldsymbol{\alpha}} = \{15,7\}$, the performance gap between the oracle and the CFAR interference detector steadily widens; This gap could be narrowed by developing a more elaborate interference detector in future research, so that $M$ can be reduced even further.
-For decreasing $N_{\boldsymbol{\alpha}}$ our method becomes more and more similar to zeroing, which explains its increasingly high false alarm rate.
+For $N_{\boldsymbol{\alpha}} = \{15,7\}$, the performance gap between the oracle and the CFAR interference detector steadily widens; {this} gap could be narrowed by developing a more elaborate interference detector in future research, so that $M$ can be reduced even further.
+For decreasing $N_{\boldsymbol{\alpha}}$ our method becomes more and more similar to zeroing, which explains its increasingly high false alarm rate. {An interfered signal's EMDFrFT for different $N_{\boldsymbol\alpha}$ can be seen in Fig. \ref{fig:low_res}.}